Ruta 40! The Long Way Down

 4 – 10 Riders

-Ruta 40: Salta – Ushuaia Motorcycle Tour!
-The most legendary adventure road of South America leads along the Andes from the very north to the very south of Argentina, we will be crossing half the continent of South America.
-On a 3 weeks tour we’ll be riding our motorcycles from subtropical Salta in northern Argentina through the dessert areas of Catamarca and San Juan, through the wine region of Mendoza and the Mapuche-Indian areas of Neuquén to the paradisiacal lake district of Bariloche, the door to Patagonia.
+On this 3 week motorcycle adventure tour in South America we’ll be riding our motorcycles from subtropical Salta in northern Argentina through the dessert areas of Catamarca and San Juan, through the wine region of Mendoza and the Mapuche-Indian areas of Neuquén to the paradisiacal lake district of Bariloche, the door to Patagonia.

-The Ruta 40: Salta – Ushuaia Motorcycle Tour is suitable for any motor-biker with some off-road experience who can bare long days on the bike and doesn´t fear the weather.
-People having lung, heart or blood circulation problems should consult their doctor for the altitude.
+The Ruta 40 Motorcycle adventure in South America is suitable for any motor-biker with some off-road experience who can bare long days on the bike and doesn´t fear the weather.

 820 mm seat hight